Contemporary rationalists

 - crux

-- A crux is a crucial ingredient in your belief.
+- A crux is a crucial precondition for a belief you hold.
 See Double-cruxing.
 Stating them is regarded as a good-faith rhetorical strategy.

 - empathies